 In general, Friday and Saturday will be the most expensive days of the week to visit Walt Disney World, with Thursday and Sunday costing less–but still more than Monday through Wednesday nights.

-As for the most expensive dates to visit, we can say with almost complete confidence that the most expensive dates to visit Walt Disney World are December 15-31, 2023 and December 13-31, 2024.
-(January 1, 2024 and 2025 is also extremely elevated–prices drop like a rock the following night.)
+As for the most expensive dates to visit, we can say with almost complete confidence that the most expensive dates to visit Walt Disney World are December 13-31, 2024.
+(January 1, 2025 is also extremely elevated–prices drop like a rock the following night.)

 If you want more specificity in the least & most expensive dates to visit and the best & worst dates to visit, it can be useful to consult our Walt Disney World Crowd Calendar.
 Look for the least busy dates, you’ll also generally find the cheapest dates.